konfuzio-ai/ai-comedy-club/bots/entertAIn/README.md

 ## Installation

-To be able to run entertAIn comedy bot functionalities, first you need to install all the necessary libraries by running this command from this folder:
+To be able to run entertAIn comedy bot functionalities, first you need to install all the necessary libraries by running this command :

 ```
 pip install -r requirements.txt